-If you require a vial leak test method to assess container closure of your glass vials, the Sepha Multi-Q could be the right solution for you.
-The non-destructive device is ideal for stability testing, clinical trials and in-process quality control testing.
+If you require a vial leak test method to assess container closure of your glass vials, the Sepha Multi-Q or Multi-Q HD could be the right solution for you.
+The non-destructive devices are ideal for stability testing, clinical trials and in-process quality control testing.

-The multi-functional machine can operate in combination with both vacuum decay and pressure decay test methods, enabling you to test vials containing dry or liquid content including toxic and oil-based liquids.
+The multi-functional machines can operate in combination with both vacuum decay and pressure decay test methods, enabling you to test vials containing dry or liquid content including toxic and oil-based liquids.